Thursday, 8 August 2019, 10am – 4:30pm

 Research Theme: Identities in Transformation, Making Ireland

-Event Type: Arts and Culture, Conferences, Courses, Lectures and Seminars, Public, Workshops and Training
+Event Category: Arts and Culture, Conferences, Courses, Lectures and Seminars, Public, Workshops and Training

 Type of Event: One-time event